cgeneske/CyberArkEPMLCDLifecycle/README.md

 - The named account that will exist on every Mac endpoint is `mac_admin`
 - The named account that will exist on every Linux endpoint is `root`
 - The default Platforms will be used for on-boarding
-- The Safe pool in CyberArk PAM that will be used for on-boarding is named `EPMLCDSTG01, EPMLCDSTG02, and EPMLCDSTG02`
+- The Safe pool in CyberArk PAM that will be used for on-boarding contains safes named `EPMLCDSTG01`, `EPMLCDSTG02`, and `EPMLCDSTG03`
 - The PAM Self-Hosted PVWA hostname for this environment is `pam.cybr.com` (i.e. https://`pam.cybr.com`/PasswordVault)
 - We will not use DNS lookup to determine Windows endpoint FQDN.
     - We will assume a DNS suffix of `cybr.com` for all Windows endpoints.